tomheylenquench/n8nDocker/CONTRIBUTING.md

 2. **Make your changes** in your fork
 3. **Maintain your fork** independently
 4. **Share improvements** with the community through your own repository

+**Note**: Your fork won't inherit the rulesets - you'll have full control over your copy.

 ### 📄 License